jay23606/chat-gpt-voice/README.md

 https://github.com/casualwriter/vanilla-chatgpt

-For it to work under Firefox you have to navigate to about:config and enable media.webspeech.recognition.enable and media.webspeech.recognition.force_enable

 https://mdn.github.io/dom-examples/web-speech-api/speech-color-changer/

+<i>*For it to work under Firefox you have to navigate to about:config and enable media.webspeech.recognition.enable and media.webspeech.recognition.force_enable</i>